jfmengels/blog/content/blog/unused-patch-1-1-5/index.md

 ![](duplicate-patterns.png)

 ### Wildcard assignments

 Let declarations assigned to `_` will now be reported and removed.
+I have seen people (ab)using these to do things like assertions in tests or what not.

 ```elm
 a =
     let